 What has blown me away is that these guys have really convinced a lot of people that this is going to be a phenomenal thing.”

 After the September 25, 2014 kickoff with Ty Pennington where more than 1000 volunteers came together to renovate the old prison, the effort continued to raise funds and complete the work needed to open the doors before winter.
 In less than a year after conception, Haywood Pathways Center opened the doors to their first guests on November 15, 2014.
 Although the kitchen still was not ready, and guests had to be transported to The Open Door for meals, they had a warm place to stay during those cold winter nights.
 On January 5, 2015, the kitchen was ready, and the first meal was served.
 Haywood Pathways Center was fully operational from that moment on.

 In the time since the opening, Haywood Christian Emergency Shelter and Next Step Ministries have dissolved to become one with Haywood Pathways Center, a 501 (c) 3 nonprofit organization.
 Although The Open Door continues to operate separately, they work closely with Haywood Pathways Center to feed, not only the guests at the facility, but the needy in the community as well.
-The board is made up of representatives from all three organizations, and will soon add board members from the community at large.
 An Executive Director, Community Liaison, three full time and three part-time staff carry out the day to day operations at the shelter and oversee programs that are designed to help individuals get back on their feet and become self-sustaining members of our community.

 Haywood Pathways Center will continue to make history.
-The homeless have a warm place to sleep, the recently released have a place to get their lives in order, the hungry have a place to eat.
+The homeless residents of Haywood County have a warm place to sleep, the recently released have a place to get their lives in order, the hungry have a place to eat.
 Lives are being transformed—people are finding jobs, homes, family, and God.
 Haywood Pathways Center — it’s a God thing.

 35 volunteer cook teams